 Peer review: Have students evaluate the quality and delivery of a partner’s paper or project.

-Pulse check: At the beginning of class, ask students to list which topics or parts of an assignment still need clarification.
+Pulse check: At the beginning of class, ask students to list the topics or parts of an assignment still need clarification.
 Alternatively, pause throughout a lecture to let an important point sink in, and then ask whether students understand.

 Role playing: Have students assume the roles of individuals in real-life situations.